ScienceParkStudyGroup/2022-04-21-Python-workshop/index.md

 {% comment %}
-For a workshop please delete the following block
-{% endcomment %}
-{% comment %}
 <div class="alert alert-danger">
 This is the workshop template.
 Delete these lines and use it to customize your